 Compression technologies will be key to unlocking hydrogen's full energy potential.
 Compressors handle and pressurize gas – and hydrogen is no different.
 Hydrogen is typically produced at relatively low pressures (20–30 bar or lower) and must be compressed prior to transport.
 This is why compressors play a critical role in both hydrogen compression and transport.
 Most compressors used today for gaseous hydrogen compression are either positive displacement compressors (reciprocating) or centrifugal compressors.

-Hydrogen centrifugal compressors must operate at impeller tip speeds faster than that of natural gas compressors to achieve the same compression ratio with a reduced number of compressors because of the low molecular weight of hydrogen.
-Centrifugal compressors are the compressor of choice for pipeline transport applications due to their high throughput and moderate compression ratio.
+A hydrogen centrifugal compressor must operate at impeller tip speeds faster than that of a natural gas compressor to achieve the same compression ratio with a reduced number of compressors because of the low molecular weight of hydrogen.
+A centrifugal compressor is the compressor of choice for pipeline transport applications due to its high throughput and moderate compression ratio.

-It is important to note that compressors currently represent upwards of 30% of the investment needed for a refuelling station.
-Safe, efficient and reliable compression technologies can help guarantee high hydrogen quality at the required pressure.
+It is important to note that compressors currently represent upwards of 30% of the investment needed for a refueling station.
+Safe, efficient, and reliable compression technologies can help guarantee high hydrogen quality at the required pressure.

 3. Compressors make CCUS projects possible.

-CCUS (carbon capture, utilization and storage) systems and processes differ with plant size and type of application.
-Usually storage pressure will require a nominal 1,600 psia, while the current pipeline specification is 2,215 psia.
-One key to minimize the variable operation and maintenance costs of a CCUS system is to integrate the most efficient and reliable compression technology with the capture process.
+CCUS (carbon capture, utilization, and storage) systems and processes differ with plant size and type of application.
+Usually, storage pressure will require a nominal 1,600 psia, while the current pipeline specification is 2,215 psia.
+One key to minimizing the variable operation and maintenance costs of a CCUS system is to integrate the most efficient and reliable compression technology with the capture process.
 The challenge of implementing CCUS on the scale likely to be required in the future will be to reduce the installed cost and minimize the operating cost penalties inherent to the processes.

 For example, with almost the same compression capacity, Baker Hughes has reached +5% efficiency for its compressor technology in recent years and reduced the physical footprint of its compressor trains by up to 15%.